7emansell/newsapp/README.md

-# _The New Yorker_ Technical Test (Emma Mansell)
+# News App

-Welcome to my technical test!
 This is a simple React app that renders a front-end client and interacts with NewsAPI.

 ## Setting it up